The Giving Account

-Please refer to the Fidelity Charitable Policy Guidelines: Program Circular (PDF) for more detailed information.
+Please refer to the Fidelity Charitable Program Guidelines (PDF) for more detailed information.

 What is the IRS Form 8283?

 Individuals, partnerships, and corporations use IRS Form 8283 to report information to the IRS about noncash charitable contributions when the amount of their contribution for all noncash gifts is more than $500.
 Fidelity Charitable provides donors with IRS Form 8283 when their previous year's noncash charitable contributions to Fidelity Charitable meet this criteria.
-These forms are generally available online or by mail by the end of March.
+These forms are generally available online or sent via U.S. mail by the end of February.

 When will Fidelity Charitable send out my IRS Form 8283?

-Fidelity Charitable aims to send all tax forms via U.S. Mail between January and March.
-Enhancements in 2019 will allow some donors and advisors to access their IRS Form 8283 online.
+Fidelity Charitable aims to send all tax forms by the end of February.
 Donors and advisors will be notified when forms are available.

 Where can I get my IRS Form 8283 online?

-Our online enhancement allows access to IRS Form 8283 on FidelityCharitable.org and Giving Central.
+IRS Form 8283 is available to donors when they log into their Giving Account and to elected advisors on Giving Central.
 The form can be found on the “Statements & Confirmations” page under the “History” tab.
 Donors can also obtain blank 8283 forms from the IRS website.
 Click on the “Forms & Instructions” tab and type “8283” in the Forms, Instructions and Publications Search box to select the desired form.